habibanalytics/Towards-Data-Science/Weeks/Week 1.md

 * 4.5. pass Statements

 ## Time Spent

+For this past week I spent 3 hours on coding, and 2 hours watching video lectures daily.
 So a total of 5 hours a day in the first week.
 Mostly I would program in the mornings because the mind is fresh at that time and during the rest of the day I would watch the video lectures and solve quizzes for the course.
 I would read the documentation by the end of the day.

+## Practice

+I came across a website called [w3resource](https://www.w3resource.com/python-exercises/) that has a lot of problem questions in which I can practice python.

+The problem was that the first page almost has 150 programs to solve which is too much.

+So I opened the first [page](https://www.w3resource.com/python-exercises/python-basic-exercises.php) and sorted the programs topic wise.

+To practice Python I will highly recommend [hackerrank](hackerrank.com) because hackerrank is a very good platform to work on your coding skills.
+For me I have worked on the [hackerrank/algorithm](https://www.hackerrank.com/domains/algorithms) section a lot in the past and enhanced my programming skills in many ways.

+It took me a while to get along with hackerrank.
+But Once I Started, now it has become a daily habit.
+Everyday I will pick up  a problem from hackerrank and I will try to solve it.
+Sometimes it takes me 30 minutes but sometimes it can take me one to two hours to solve a certain problem.
+Everyday I will learn something new.

 ## Codes
 The following are the questions i solved from w3resource and hackerrank